Documentation Index

 2. Click [Create].

-3. Check the status of the DB created in the DB Server page's DB Server list.
+3. Check the status of the DB created in the DB Server interface's DB list.

-• Configuring: Status in which the DB Server is being created and configured based on user input data.
+• Configuring: Status in which the DB Server is created and configured with the information you entered.

-• Running: Status in which the creation and configuration of the DB Server have been completed based on user input data, enabling the application server access to the DB.
+• Running: Status in which the creation and configuration of the DB server has been completed with the information you entered, and access to the DB from the application server is available.

 Caution

-It may take up to 3 minutes as the system progresses through creating and configuring states before reaching the running status where actual usage becomes available.
+It may take up to 3 minutes as the system progresses through Creating and Configuring before reaching the Running status where actual usage becomes available.

 Note

 You can delete a DB Service that has been created and is in operation.
-If you are using high availability, deleting a DB Service deletes both active Master Server and Standby Master Server.
-If you're using the backup feature, then the backup files are also deleted.
-To delete:
+If you are using high availability, deleting a DB Service deletes both active Master Server and Standby-Master Server.
+If you're using the backup feature, the backup files are also deleted.
+To delete a DB Service:

-1. In the VPC environment of the NAVER Cloud Platform console, navigate to i_menu > Services > Database > Cloud DB for Cache.
+1. In the VPC environment of the NAVER Cloud Platform console, navigate to Menu > Services > Database > Cloud DB for Cache.

 2. Click the DB Server menu.

-3. Click the DB Server you want to delete, and then click [Delete DB].
+3. Click the DB Server you want to delete, and click [Delete DB].

-4. When the Delete DB popup window appears, enter the service name of the DB Server to delete, and then click [Yes].
+4. When the Delete DB popup appears, enter the service name of the DB Server to delete, and click [Yes].

-5. Check the status of the DB deleted in the DB Server page's DB Server list.
+5. Check the status of the DB deleted in the DB Server interface's DB list.

-• Deleting: Status in which the DB is being deleted.
+• Deleting: Status in which DB is being deleted.

 Caution